Governor Signs Budget Measure Providing $2M for Moms in Need

 Under H.B.
-1202, grant money could go to pregnancy resource centers, maternity homes, adoption agencies, and other charitable organizations that provide material support to women with unplanned pregnancies.
+1202, grant money can go to pregnancy resource centers, maternity homes, adoption agencies, and other charitable organizations that provide material support to women with unplanned pregnancies.

-The State of Arkansas also could award funding to charities that promote infant and maternal wellness and reduce infant and maternal mortality by:
+The State of Arkansas also can award funding to charities that promote infant and maternal wellness and reduce infant and maternal mortality by:

 • Providing nutritional information and/or nutritional counseling;